There’s no one-size-fits-all approach when you have an enlarged prostate and you’re trying to decide what to do next.

 The two classes of drugs for an enlarged prostate are:

-- Alpha blockers, which relax muscles of the prostate and neck of the bladder to relieve symptoms
+- Alpha blockers, which relax muscles of the prostate and neck of the bladder to relieve symptoms.
+Examples of alpha blocker medications include: Alfuzosin (Uroxatral), Doxazosin (Cardura), Tamsulosin (Flomax), and Terazosin (Hytrin).

-- 5-alpha reductase inhibitors (5-ARIs), which help shrink the prostate and prevent additional growth
+- 5-alpha reductase inhibitors (5-ARIs), which help shrink the prostate and prevent additional growth.
+Examples of 5 ARIs include: Finasteride (Proscar) and Dutasteride (Avodart).

-Men with very enlarged prostates may take both types of drugs, called combination therapy, to reduce the need for surgery.
+Men with very enlarged prostates may take more than one medication, called combination therapy, to reduce the need for surgery.
 However, men taking both might also get hit with the side effects of both drugs.

 The FDA requires labels on the 5-ARIs to include a warning that they may be linked to an increased chance of high-grade (or aggressive) prostate cancer.
 Medications that contain 5-ARIs include: dutasteride (Avodart, Jalyn) and finasteride (Propecia, Proscar).